digitalaotearoa/futures/index.md

 undergoes a digital transformation, or how the pivot to digital will work in 15, 30, 50 years, we want your involvement and participation.

-*This work is part of a larger work program "Accelerating Digital Aotearoa 2022" considering the people, tools and systems which will enable a productive digital future for the public service in New Zealand.
+*This work is part of a larger work program "G0V (Gov Zero) Aotearoa" considering the people, tools and systems which will enable a productive digital future for the public service in New Zealand.
 Through this work we hope to demonstrate a public commons for legislation represented as code using high-value use-case and a Service